-The only real difference is that a condensing boiler will need a drain for the condensed liquid, which is like a plastic overflow pipe.
+The only real difference is that a high efficiency condensing boiler will need a drain for the condensed liquid, which is like a plastic overflow pipe.

 - Are there more features than can help me save money?

-It’s possible to save more by upgrading your boiler’s controls and by zoning your heating system.
+It’s possible to save more by zoning your heating system.
 Zoning allows you to precisely control the temperature in every room or (zone) of your home, making your home more comfortable and saving you money by not heating rooms that no one occupies.
-The Burnham Alpine™ and K2™ condensing boilers also feature variable firing rates, which enable them to provide only the heat needed to meet demand instead of being constantly on or constantly off.
+The Burnham Alpine™ and Alta high efficiency condensing boilers also feature variable firing rates, which enable them to provide only the heat needed to meet demand instead of being constantly on or constantly off.

 - Aren’t they more expensive?

 Yes, but prices have continued to drop and are offset by the savings in fuel bills.
-Condensing boilers are the most efficient boilers available – the more efficient the boiler is, the less fuel it uses, the less carbon dioxide it produces, and the less it costs to run.
+High efficiency condensing boilers are the most efficient boilers available – the more efficient the boiler is, the less fuel it uses, the less carbon dioxide it produces, and the less it costs to run.

-We invite you to browse our website for more information on our ENERGY STAR® rated residential condensing boilers.
+We invite you to browse our website for more information on our ENERGY STAR® rated residential high efficiency condensing boilers.
 There is no better way to save on your home heating costs.